woocommerce/facebook-for-woocommerce/readme.txt

 == Changelog ==

+= 3.0.28 - 2023-07-13 =
+* Add - Priority to enhanced catalog attributes and display as per priority.
+* Fix - Woo category synced as Google Product category.

 = 3.0.27 - 2023-07-05 =
 * Fix - Products are deleted from facebook once changed to draft.